CrowdStrike/falconpy/samples/rtr/pid-dump/README.md

 13. All temporary download files and folders are removed from your local system.
 14. The `pip-memdump-cleanup` command is executed, removing all artifacts from the target system.
 15. The helper scripts `pid-memdump` and `pid-memdump-cleanup` are removed from CrowdStrike cloud.
-16. The `memdump` utility is removed from CrowdStrike cloud.
+16. The `dump-pid-memory.sh` utility script is removed from CrowdStrike cloud.
 17. The Real Time Response session is closed and deleted.
 18. All remaining local temporary files are removed.